solliancenet/microsoft-postgresql-developer-guide/03_GettingStarted/03_00__Getting_Started.md

 ![A simple screenshot of Visual Studio Code.](media/VSCode_screenshot.png "Visual Studio Code")

-The [PostgreSQL](https://marketplace.visualstudio.com/items?itemName=formulahendry.vscode-PostgreSQL) extension allows developers to organize their database connections, administer databases, and query databases.
+The [PostgreSQL](https://marketplace.visualstudio.com/items?itemName=ms-ossdata.vscode-postgresql) extension allows developers to:

+- Connect to PostgreSQL instances
+- Manage connection profiles
+- Connect to a different Postgres instance or database in each tab
+- View object DDL with 'Go to Definition' and 'Peek Definition'
+- Write queries with IntelliSense
+- Run queries and save results as JSON, csv, or Excel

 Consider adding it to Visual Studio Code environment to make working with PostgreSQL instances more efficient.

 When you are done developing for the day, you can stop Flexible Server.
 This feature helps keep the organizational costs low.